Attack ad: United States

+The first onscreen attack ads in the U.S. are usually traced back to the 1934 California gubernatorial election.
+Socialist author Upton Sinclair was running as the Democratic candidate against Republican Frank Merriam.
+It was the depths of the Great Depression, and Sinclair's End Poverty in California (EPIC) campaign platform had attracted widespread support.
+In response, the Hollywood film studios, led by Louis B. Mayer's MGM, raised funds to create a series of anti-Sinclair attack ads in the form of short films.
+Produced by Irving Thalberg, the shorts were titled "California Election News" and "were shown in almost every [movie] theater across the state."
+This pioneering use of negative campaigning was depicted in the 2020 Netflix film Mank, as well as in the 2022 PBS documentary, The First Attack Ads: Hollywood vs. Upton Sinclair.

-One of the earliest and most famous television attack ads, known as "Daisy", was used by Lyndon Johnson against Barry Goldwater in the 1964 presidential election.
+One of the earliest and most famous television attack ads, known as "Daisy", was used by Lyndon B. Johnson against Barry Goldwater in the 1964 presidential election.
 The ad opened with a young girl innocently picking petals from a daisy, while a man's voice performed a countdown to zero.
 It then zoomed in to an extreme close-up to her eye, and cut to an image of a nuclear explosion.
 The ad was shocking and disturbing, but also very effective.
 It convinced many that Goldwater's more aggressive approach to fighting the Cold War could result in a nuclear conflict.

 During the 1968 presidential election, Vice President Hubert Humphrey made a political ad against candidate Spiro Agnew with Humphrey laughing on the TV screen showing the text "Agnew, for vice president?".
 The ad ended with a quote "This would be funny, if it weren't so serious..." and it also ended with Humphrey coughing due to his non-stop laughter.

 Attack ads were used again by the campaign of George H. W. Bush against Democratic candidate Michael Dukakis in the 1988 presidential election.
 The two most famous were the "Willie Horton" and "Tank Ride" ads.
 The "Willie Horton" ad began with a statement of Vice President Bush's support of the death penalty.
 Then it described the case of Willie Horton, who was convicted of murder.
 The ad stated that Governor Dukakis's prison furlough program (unsupervised weekend passes from Massachusetts prison) released Horton ten times; in one of those furloughs, he kidnapped a young couple, stabbed the boy and repeatedly raped the girl.
 The ad ended with, "Weekend prison passes.
 Dukakis on crime."